leaobr/pingme/README.md

-Android BluetoothChat Sample
+PINGME
 ===================================

-This application allows two Android devices to carry out two-way text chat over Bluetooth.
-It demonstrates all the fundamental Bluetooth API capabilites, such as:
+This application allows two or more Android devices to discovery each other without any authentication and carry out two-way text chat over Bluetooth.
+No network or Wifi required.
+It is based on the android-BluetoothChat Google sample and  demonstrates all the fundamental Bluetooth API capabilites, such as:
 (1) Scanning for other Bluetooth devices
 (2) Querying the local Bluetooth adapter for paired Bluetooth devices (3) Establishing RFCOMM channels/sockets